valerauko/masakari/README.md

 ## Usage

 Download `masakari` executable from releases.
+Make it executable (`chmod +x masakari`).
 Execute.

 ```
-masakari /path/to/folder/to/check
+./masakari /path/to/folder/to/check
 ```

 If you omit the path argument it will use the current folder (`.`).